 However, just as you can use biometric attendance systems to identify lazy employees, you can use them to distinguish exemplary employees as well.
 It is worth noting that motivation can often be broken down into “the carrot” or “the stick” or punishment and rewards but lean too heavily on one or the other and the imbalance will rear its head.

 Instead, a better approach is to apply both punishment and reward, though consider leaning more heavily on rewards as research shows that to be a more effective form of motivation.
 People will do the bare minimum in order to avoid a negative consequence but often go out of their way and apply extraordinary effort to obtain a modest reward.

 While this benefit may seem somewhat straightforward, the ripple effects that accountability offer extend far beyond simple accounting.
 Relating somewhat back to how rewarding good behavior can help increase employee morale and form the bedrock of a good corporate culture, accountability offers a somewhat more nuanced approach.

 However, the effect that accountability has on corporate culture cannot be understated given that the company culture can do most of the heavy lifting once established.
-For example, by using biometric attendance systems, you can not only identify individuals who perform well but connect those individuals to different groups.
+For example, by using biometric attendance systems, you can not only identify individuals who perform poorly but also connect those individuals to different groups.

 One way of nudging employees who break company policy is by grouping them with employees who exemplify it and tying their punishments or rewards to one another.
 Assuming the “problem employee” can be rehabilitated and the exemplary employees are coached not to socially punish or stigmatize, the soft influence of social expectation can go a long way.